semgrep/semgrep-docs/docs/semgrep-code/semgrep-pro-engine-intro.md

     semgrep login
     ```
 1. Follow the link that Semgrep CLI printed in the command line.
-1. To install Semgrep Pro Engine, use the following command:
+1. Use the following command to install Semgrep Pro Engine and update to the latest version.
     ```sh
     semgrep install-semgrep-pro
     ```